Crews Race To Save 2-Year-Old Spanish Boy Who Fell Down 300-Foot Hole

 Members of a Swedish company that helped locate the 33 Chilean miners trapped underground in 2010 arrived on Tuesday, Spanish police told Reuters.

-Julen was playing with his 1-and-a-half-year-old cousin when he fell down the hole, Spanish newspaper El País reports.
+Julen was playing with his 1 1/2-year-old cousin when he fell down the hole, Spanish newspaper El País reports.
 Searchers believe there might be an air pocket underground that could be a means for the boy's survival.
 And on Tuesday, searchers using a robotic camera found a bag of candy in the well.

 The hole may have been drilled by someone in an attempt to find water, El País reports.
 "There are hundreds more like that one, covered with rocks, and nobody thinks that anyone could slip down one," an officer with the Civil Guard's nature protection service told the newspaper.